Go, Canada! Federally-regulated employers now mandated to provide workplace menstrual products

 Re-Indigenizing Menstrual Health

-When we were approached by our friends at The Menstrual Health Hub about partnering to create a Decolonizing Menstrual Health interview series, we were an instant Yes.
-As Canadian settlers committed to doing everything we can to support the cause of Reconciliation, Suzanne and I saw a unique opportunity to center Indigenous and Métis voices as a way to vastly grow our collective understanding of menstrual self-care, sustainability, ritual, intergenerational learning and more.Read more
+We partnered with The Menstrual Health Hub to create a Decolonizing Menstrual Health interview series, in an effort to center Indigenous and Métis voices and vastly grow our collective understanding of menstrual self-care, sustainability, ritual, intergenerational learning and more.Read more